The World’s First National Park

 Backcountry Camping & Hiking

-With 2.2 million acres to explore, Yellowstone is a premiere destination for vacationers looking to get in touch with their wild side.
+With 2.2 million acres to explore, Yellowstone is a premier destination for vacationers looking to get in touch with their wild side.
 The park’s extensive backcountry provides ample opportunity for campers and hikers to experience the majesty of Yellowstone with minimal ties to civilization.
 Explore the abundant waterfalls of Cascade Corner, or trek through the bizarre volcanic “hoodoos” at the head of Lamar Valley.
 Naturally, such sojourns come with an accompanying level of risk; travelers should prepare for sudden changes in weather, and respect the park’s policies, particularly where bears are concerned.

 Permits are required for overnight stays in Yellowstone’s wilderness, and backpackers must use the park’s system of designated backcountry campsites, which can be reserved in advance.
 Prospective backpackers should download and review Yellowstone’s backcountry trip planner.
 Certain tour companies also lead guided backcountry expeditions.

 Biking on Yellowstone’s more than 300 miles of roadway can be a very rewarding experience, but cyclists are subject to more than a few conditions that can make it a challenge.
-Biking is not permitted in the backcountry or on boardwalks, and is limited to parking areas, paved roads and specially designated paths.
+Biking is not permitted in the backcountry or on boardwalks and is limited to parking areas, paved roads, and specially designated paths.
 Depending on conditions, there is usually a time in early April when the park’s roads are open to bike traffic but closed to automobiles (with the exception of administrative vehicles) between West Yellowstone and Mammoth Hot Springs.
 This is a great time to ride, but visitors should be aware of potential obstructions in the road — including bears!

-High snowbanks in April, May and June can make riding treacherous during those months, and motorists — with whom cyclers must share paved roads — aren’t always generous with passing clearance or right of way.
-Camping options for bicyclists are also limited, since they must stick to developed campgrounds in the park, which can fill up quickly.
+High snowbanks in April, May, and June can make riding treacherous during those months, and motorists — with whom cyclers must share paved roads — aren’t always generous with passing clearance or right of way.
+Camping options for bicyclists are also limited since they must stick to developed campgrounds in the park, which can fill up quickly.
 A good piece of advice to follow in planning a bike trip is to plan in advance — know your route and reserve a campsite ahead of time.

 That being said, the bright side of biking in Yellowstone is that there are many paths exclusively reserved for cyclists and foot traffic.
 Ride the five-mile stretch along the abandoned railroad bed adjacent to Yellowstone Creek in the Mammoth Area, or grab your mountain bike and head to Fountain Freight Road, six miles north of Old Faithful.
-Some gravel roads, like Old Gardiner Road and Blacktail Plateau Drive have two-way bike traffic and one-way automobile traffic.
+Some gravel roads, like Old Gardiner Road and Blacktail Plateau Drive, have two-way bike traffic and one-way automobile traffic.

 Fishing in Yellowstone is an important part of the park’s history.
 The park’s second superintendent, Philetus Norris, once advocated fishing as an alternative to hunting big game in Yellowstone.
 By 1894, the introduction of non-native trout to the park was so successful that a later superintendent noted that “the general verdict of all who have ﬁshed here that no better ﬁshing can be found anywhere in the world.”
-Today, fishing continues at Yellowstone, but is tightly regulated.
+Today, fishing continues at Yellowstone but is tightly regulated.
 Different habitat areas have distinct sets of rules for fishermen, and the park has adopted a barbless hook policy for all fishing in the park.

 While most of Yellowstone becomes inaccessible to hikers and bikers during winter, there are a host of winter activities that take advantage of the park’s abundant snowfall.
-Though its introduction to the park was controversial, motorized over-snow transportation via snowmobile and snowcoach have enabled visitors to explore Yellowstone’s interior during winter months.
+Though its introduction to the park was controversial, motorized over-snow transportation via snowmobile and snow coach has enabled visitors to explore Yellowstone’s interior during winter months.
 Less invasive but also quite popular, snowshoeing and cross-country skiing in Yellowstone are facilitated by third-party companies, who rent gear and provide guided tours of the park’s five major ski areas.
 Ranger-led programs, such as snowshoeing at Mammoth Hot Springs, are also popular options.

 Geysers and Springs in Yellowstone National Park

-Yellowstone is well known for its many geysers, hot springs and other thermal features.
+Yellowstone is well known for its many geysers, hot springs, and other thermal features.
 In fact, more than half of all the thermal features in the world are located within the park.
 Some are bigger than others.
 Some, like Old Faithful, are named; others are not.

-Geysers and hot springs are both fed by groundwater from rain and melted snow that seeps through cracks in the surface and is collected in porous rock underground.
+Geysers and hot springs are both fed by groundwater from rain and melted snow that seeps through cracks in the surface and is collected in the porous rock underground.
 The water comes into contact with heat from magma chambers below Yellowstone, which warms the water and sends it back up towards the surface via networks of subterranean “plumbing.”

 The big difference between a geyser and a hot spring is that a geyser has an obstruction in its hydrothermal plumbing near the surface.
 In hot springs, water is allowed to circulate to the surface and move freely, giving off steam and heat.
 In geysers, constrictions keep the boiling water underground.
-Steam pushes water upward towards the surface, causing a drop in pressure and a subsequent eruption.
+The steam pushes water upward towards the surface, causing a drop in pressure and a subsequent eruption.